percona/pmm-doc/docs/details/query-analytics.md

 INSERT INTO people VALUES ('Joe', 'Doe');
 INSERT INTO people VALUES ('John', 'Smith');
 ```
-query ID will be the same which is why they are aggregated into a single row in the Overview list.
-However, in the Details panel, you should still see the actual count of how many times the query was executed.
-As you can see in the image below, the count for the INSERT query is 2 in the Details panel, which matches the number of times we executed the INSERT query.
 ![QAN MySQL Example 1 Details](../_images/PMM_Query_Analytics_Example1_Details.png)

 ### Example 2: MySQL with Performance Schema or Slow Log, Query Execution Split Across Two Buckets